Shashank-Rawat/Laptop-Sales-Analysis/README.md

 # Laptop-Sales-Analysis

 ## Project Overview
-This project analyzes sales data for a leading retail chain in London with over 15 stores, aiming to maximize projected revenues for 2016 through insights into product performance, pricing strategies, and customer behaviors.
+This project analyzes sales data for a leading retail chain in London with over 15 stores, aiming to maximize projected revenues for 2016 through insights into product performance, pricing strategies, and customer behaviours.

 ## Key Analyses
 1. **Top Laptop Configurations**: Identify and analyze the top 20 laptop configurations sold in 2015.